MTKruto/MTKruto/README.md

 ## License

 MTKruto is made open-source under the GNU Lesser General Public License version 3, or at your option, any later version.
-Refer to [LICENSE](./LICENSE) for more.
+Refer to [COPYING](./COPYING) and [COPYING.LESSER](./COPYING.LESSER) for more.